 What if you cannot find a niche within a niche?

 Focus on targeting people from specific geography.
-I focus on Internet marketing niche, and that is quite vast as well as very competitive, but then I focus on helping Indian bloggers and entrepreneurs simplify Internet marketing.
+I focus on the Internet marketing niche, and that is quite vast as well as very competitive, but then I focus on helping Indian bloggers and entrepreneurs simplify Internet marketing.

 I blog about Internet marketing from an Indian perspective that helps me have my voice in a very crowded space.